“Come on, admit it!”

 “Lost everything?”
 I asked Curt, but the man only continued to smile at me.
 Then, after a while, he talked again.

 “Well, there’s the story of farmer Heinrich.
 A rich man, prone to certain habits.
 You could say he liked the bottle a little more than his wife.
 Of caused trouble at home and drove him right here to this very place.
 Then, one night, in another drunk stupor, he lost everything.
 His money, his livestock, and even the farm.
 Of course, Heinrich was also an arrogant man.
 When the last gamble was done, he didn’t want to pay and tried to leave.
 And that was that.”

 “That was what?
 What happened to him?”
 Steve asked.

 “He was never seen or heard of again.”

-I started to smile.
-This was most likely some local urban legend or horror story.
+I chuckled.
+This had to be an urban legend.
 This guy, Curt, was trying to give us a little scare.
-Too bad, it didn’t work.
-By now though, my beer was empty.
+Too bad it hadn’t worked.
+By now, though, my beer was empty.

-I made my way towards the bar.
-I once looked over my shoulder and saw how Curt leaned on the table.
+I cursed as I made my way to the bar.
+For a moment I looked over my shoulder and saw how far Curt leaned over the table.
 He was pushing almost his entire upper body into Steve’s direction.
 What a weird guy, I thought to myself.

-The barkeeper looked up at me, then at our table and frowned.
+The barkeeper looked from me over to our table and frowned.